A Short Guide to All Saints Church Compton, Winchester

 Work started on 8 January 2008.
 By mid-July, churchwarden Ray Hills was able to report, in an article for the August 2008 Parish Magazine, that the project was complete.

 There are several special windows in the church as a whole.
-One in the north wall of the old chancel has a medley of fragments of medieval glass.
+One in the north wall of the old chancel has a medley of fragments of mediaeval glass, and that over the altar was given by Mrs Simeon, in memory of her grandfather Philip Williams, rector 1781-1830.
 The east window in the new chancel was designed by the famous glassmaker Kempe and depicts “Christ as the true vine” surrounded by saints including St. Birinus.
 (Kempe’s signature, a wheatsheaf, is bottom left in the window.)

 The “Good Shepherd” window on the north side of the new chancel commemorates family members of Charles Wickham, rector 1871-1902, whose own memorial is the “Baptism of Jesus” window in the new nave south wall.
 In the south wall, right of the south door, is a beautiful modern window by noted 20th-century designer Brian Thomas with “The Mother and Child and Pietà”.
 This was in memory of Edwin Sumner Utterton , rector 1940-51, grandson of Mary Sumner, founder of the Mother’s Union.
 At the west end, the plain window commemorates Rev George Fawkes, Rector 1958-1973, who died in 1990, with this verse from a well-known hymn by George Herbert: “A man that looks on glass, On it may stay his eye; Or, if he pleaseth, through it pass, And then the heaven espy”, and “For all who are led by the Spirit of God are sons of God” (Romans 8.14).Cecil